In the OfficeReports App you can create tables using drag and drop from the Data Editor:

 - Frequency tables and Cross tables (crosstabs) - used for reporting a variable, maybe split by banner variable(s)

 - Grid tables - used for reporting many variables in the same table, maybe split by a banner variable

 - Aggregate tables - used for reporting questions asked multiple times (e.g. for different brands - first mentioned, second mentioned etc.)

 - Performance tables - used to report worst and best performance

-After creating the table, OfficeReports will show the ‘Table Pane’ in Excel, where you now can adjust all settings for the table.
-Read more about the Table Pane.
+After creating the table, OfficeReports will show the ‘Table Pane’ in Excel or the 'Edit Table' window in the OfficeReports App, where you now can adjust all settings for the table.
+Read more about editing tables here.